HexkiDot/hexki-alacritty/README.md

 ``jetbrains-mono-nerd font``,
 ``ChrisTitus mybash`` (optinal)

-My bash is by Chris Titus Tech's mybash project. https://github.com/ChrisTitusTech/mybash
+(I NOT LONGER USE THIS)  My bash is by Chris Titus Tech's mybash project. https://github.com/ChrisTitusTech/mybash

 Now to my terminal.